anilsemizoglu/dataMCplotMaker/README.md

   - --yAxisLabel X: change the y-axis label from its default of "Entries"
   - --yAxisUnit X: change the y-axis unit from its default of ""
   - --yAxisOverride X: replace the entire y-axis label with the X
-  - --xAxisLabel X: change the x-axis label from its default of "Entries"
+  - --xAxisLabel X: change the x-axis label from its default of "M_T"
   - --noXaxisUnit: do not display a unit for the x-axis
   - --xAxisUnit X: change the x-axis unit from its default of ""
   - --xAxisOverride X: override the entire x-axis label to the user-defined value